FAQs

 What is your approach to parenting support?

 Our licensed therapists provide parents with evidence-based strategies for supporting children, adolescents, and young adults with a range of difficulties.
-When disruptive behavior is the primary concern, we use BPT (behavioral parent training) to give parents the tools to manage and prevent these behaviors.
+When disruptive behavior is the primary concern, we use BPT (behavioral parent training), or Parent Coaching, to give parents the tools to manage and prevent these behaviors.
 Treatment is problem-focused and highly interactive, as skills are both taught and then modeled by the therapist, as well as role-played with parents.

 This interactive approach promotes confidence and mastery so that parents can implement skills in real-world, high-stress moments.